 In most cases, if you are accused of DUI then the officer will arrest you immediately.
 But in some cases, the prosecution will not begin for several months after the incident.
 The delay in prosecution occurs in DUI cases filed by “Direct Information” by the State Attorney’s Office in Florida.

-After the Direct Information is filed, the prosecutor will issue a summons requiring the Defendant to appear in court.
+After the Direct Information DUI is filed, the prosecutor will issue a summons requiring the Defendant to appear in court.
 The prosecutor will also file a “criminal report affidavit” and “notice of hearing” and notice of arraignment.

-If the Defendant does not appear in court then the court will issue an arrest warrant after the failure to appear.
+If you do not appear in court, then the court will issue an arrest warrant after the failure to appear.
 Any summons in a direct file information case is serious.